-Apply products to soaking wet hair.
-This will help your wavy hair to better absorb the product and will help define the waves.
+When you apply products to soaking wet hair, it will help your wavy hair to better absorb the product and will help to define the waves.

-Wavy hair can be difficult to style, and it can often appear frizzy or unruly.
-You can do a few things if you are looking for ways to make your wavy hair more curly, there are a few things you can do.
+Wavy hair can also appear frizzy or unruly.
+You can do a few things if you are looking for ways to make your wavy hair curlier.

 If your hair was affected by heat straightening tools or harsh chemicals, it produced loose wave curls.

-You can also use a diffuser to help wavy hair become more curly.
+You can also use a diffuser to help wavy hair become curlier.

-It may be difficult to figure out which hair products are ideal for creating defined waves that keep their shape, especially with so many options on the market.
+It can be difficult to figure out which hair products are ideal for creating defined waves that keep their shape, especially with so many options on the market.

-If you’re looking for the best products for 2a/2b hair, 2a/2c hair, or whatever combination of wavy texture you have, we’ve compiled a list of our favorite wavy hair products to help get you started and so that you know what to look for next time you are in the market for wavy hair products.
+If you’re looking for the best products for whatever combination of wavy textures you have, we’ve compiled a list of our favorite wavy hair products to help get you started.

 The proof is not only in the name but in the formula.
 It is made with Kakadu plum and Australian hemp seed extracts.

 Keep your curly waves in check from moisture to length and everything in between with this Jessicurl Daily Conditioner.

-Made with aloe and infused with coconut oil, jojoba oil, and avocado oil, this conditioner is designed to strengthen the hair for optimal length and nourishment.
+It is made with aloe and infused with coconut, jojoba, and avocado oil.
+This conditioner is designed to strengthen the hair for optimal length and nourishment.

-Wavy curly hair is known for roller coaster seasons of growth, but this conditioner helps to prevent breakage and therefore retains the length you want to preserve.
+Wavy curly hair is known for roller coaster seasons of growth, but this conditioner helps prevent breakage and retains the length you want to preserve.

-Just one treatment can help you rebuild your curls for defined and healthier-looking waves that you’ll be proud to show off any time of the year.
+One treatment can help you rebuild your curls for defined and healthier-looking waves that you’ll be proud to show off anytime.

 For a more natural approach to achieving greatness for curly wavy hair, the Bounce Curl Ayurvedic Deep Conditioner focuses on formula as a priority.

-Made with a clean list of natural and plant-based ingredients, this deep conditioner offers a clean path toward moisturized and smooth hair.
+It is made with a clean list of natural and plant-based ingredients.
+This deep conditioner offers a clear path toward moisturized and smooth hair.

-You can use this as a regular conditioner or deep conditioner, depending on your needs.
+You can use this as a regular or deep conditioner, depending on your needs.

-Infused with rice amino acids and avocado oil, this crème works overtime to help your curly wavy hair retain moisture and reduce frizz.
+It is infused with rice amino acids and avocado oil and works overtime to help your curly, wavy hair retain moisture and reduce frizz.

-The added bonus is that this product has an extra creamy texture that is lightweight, so it doesn’t ever flake or feel sticky.
+The bonus is that this product has an extra creamy, lightweight texture, so it never flakes or feels sticky.

 Your waves deserve instant volume and texture when they need it most.
 The Living Proof Full Dry Volume & Texture Spray offers a “light as air” approach to styling curls.

-If you hate whenever your hair falls flat, create volume that lasts with a spray that doesn’t let you down.
-Especially if your hair rejects different crèmes or gels, try this product for better results.
+If you hate whenever your hair falls flat, create some volume that lasts with this spray that doesn’t disappoint you.

-Best of all, it doesn’t leave a waxy residue like other texture sprays and is a true game-changer for how you style.
+It doesn’t leave a waxy residue like other texture sprays and is a true game-changer for how you style your hair.

-The Pattern Beauty Argan Oil Hair Serum is formulated with a remarkable blend of Argan Oil, Sunflower Oil, Castor Oil, Sweet Almond Oil, Apricot Oil and Shea Oil.
+The Pattern Beauty Argan Oil Hair Serum is formulated with a remarkable blend of argan oil, sweet almond oil, apricot oil, sunflower oil, castor oil, and shea oil.

-This carefully crafted serum narrows into the hair follicles, which is especially important for those who suffer from dryness and thinning stemming from various scalp concerns.
+It is a carefully crafted serum that narrows into the hair follicles, which is especially important for those who suffer from dryness and thinning stemming from various scalp concerns.